rwilliams/jrubywiki/Profiling-jruby.md

 * GraphProfilePrinter
 * FlatProfilePrinter

-If you wanted to replicate the behavior of the --profile.graph, but focused only on the block you wrapped above, you could output it in this manner, printing to STDOUT:
+If you wanted to replicate the behavior of the `--profile.graph`, but focused only on the block you wrapped above, you could output it in this manner, printing to STDOUT:

     profile_printer = JRuby::Profiler::GraphProfilePrinter.new(profile_data)
     profile_printer.printProfile(STDOUT)